nikumar1206/nikumar1206.github.io/public/post4.md

 # The Hidden Intricacies of 'Hello World'

 The "Hello World!" program is the quintessential starting point for many developers.
-It's likely the first program a developer writes and also likely the first program they first run when discovering a new language.
 Python, a language known for its readability, has arguably the most straightforward implementation:

 ```python
 print("Hello World")
 ```
-However, beneath this simple one-liner are hidden layers of complexities and processes that we will try to peel away like an onion.
-Welcome to Python: under the hood.
+However, beneath this simple one-liner are hidden layers of complexities and processes.
+Welcome to Python under the hood.

 ## Some Basics